Deltares/hydromt/docs/user_guide/data_types.rst

 ^^^^^^^^^^^^^^^

 The DataFrameAdapter is quite flexible in supporting different types of tabular data formats.
 All drivers allow for flexible reading of
 files: for example both mapping tables and time series data are supported.
-Please note that for timeseries, the kwargs need to be used to set the correct column for indexing, and formatting and parsing of datetime-strings.
+Please note that for timeseries, the driver_kwargs need to be used to set the correct column for indexing, and formatting and parsing of datetime-strings.
 See the relevant pandas function for which arguments can be used.
-Also note that the **csv** driver is not restricted to comma-separated files, as the delimiter can be given to the reader throught the kwargs.
+Also note that the **csv** driver is not restricted to comma-separated files, as the delimiter can be given to the reader throught the driver_kwargs.

 .. code-block:: yaml